-Source / Scale of Effect Control and Mitigation Residual Impacts, Significance Level, Environmental Consequence • Location of the flood wall requirement to be along the line of an existing wall on river bank for the most part where possible in the interest of minimising intrusion on the existing landscape character (with the exception of Meadowbrook where wall will be set back in order to retain trees). • Installation of 1.2m high timber post/rail fence and hedging along eastern river bank adjacent to Multi Use Games Area in Riverstown in replacement of removed trees (as per Figure 7.1.2.2 in Appendix 7.1) Sandstone cladding on exposed sections of new walls is of particular importance for the following areas: any new sections approaching Riverstown Bridge.
-Contemporary capping is deemed appropriate to define boundary with protected structure and avoid a pastiche approach; o on entrance to (including wall near Mutli Use Games Area) and within the Hazelwood Centre (on sections of exposed walls in public areas, mainly dry side).(as per Figure 7.1.1.2); o on exposed side of any reinstated/altered sections of the existing wall opposite Copper Valley Vue (as per Figure 7.1.6.2); o at The Grove: on dry side of new wall along R639 north of Glanmire Bridge (C01_L08 - Works Chainage 0-101); and Ivy (Hedara helix 'Hibernica') shall be planted at 1m gaps along the dry side of fair faced concrete wall running through Meadowbrook (as per Figure 7.1.4.2 in Appendix 7.1).
-Traffic Increase in traffic due to construction activities in the form of HGVs, and workforce A CEMP (incorporating a traffic management plan) will be prepared and implemented during the construction phase.
-It will be regularly reviewed and updated where necessary.
-Imperceptible and general site traffic.
-Construction related traffic will have designated access and approach routes to minimise disruption to local traffic flow.
-No significant residual impact Temporary traffic diversions and road closures Road closures will be kept to a minimum and only where absolutely necessary.
-Roads will be reopened once works are complete. predicted.
+Source / Scale of Effect Control and Mitigation Residual Impacts, Significance Level, Environmental Consequence with the construction works. • Proposed flood defence walls have typically been aligned to be constructed along existing walls where possible, in the interest of minimising intrusion on the existing landscape character (with the exception of Meadowbrook where wall will be set back in order to retain trees).
+Specific • Installation of 1.8m high fence and hedging along eastern river bank adjacent to Multi Use Games Area in Riverstown in replacement of removed trees (as per Figure 7.1.2.2 in Appendix 7.1) • Sandstone cladding on exposed sections of new walls is of particular importance for the following areas: • The approach road and entrance to Glanmire town (dry and wet side of new wall); Any new sections approaching Riverstown Bridge.
+Contemporary capping and railing is deemed appropriate to define boundary with protected structure and avoid a pastiche approach.
+The finalised detailed design and colour of the railings and finishes at this location will be agreed with Cork County Council's heritage officer, prior to works commencing; • On entrance to (including wall near Multi Use Games Area) and within the Hazelwood Centre (on sections of exposed walls in public areas, mainly dry side). (as per Figure 7.1.1.2); • On exposed side of any reinstated/altered sections of the existing wall opposite Copper Valley Vue (as per Figure 7.1.6.2); • At The Grove: on dry side of new wall along R639 north of Glanmire Bridge (C01_L08 - Works Chainage 0-101); and • Native hedge planting, consisting of hawthorn (Crateagus monogyna), blackthorn (Prunus spinose), holly (Ilex aquifolium), spindle (Euonymus europeus) and dog rose (Rosa canina) will be planted at 0.45m centres along the dry side of the textured concrete wall running through Meadowbrook (as per Figure 7.1.4.2 in Appendix 7.1). • The quantity and extent of replacement tree planting is curtailed by the need to minimise tree planting within the flood defence measures cause blockage of the channel and/or damage the flood walls; and the amount of available space left for tree planting.
+However, there has been allowance for some replacement tree planting at;